gerhynes/docker-notes/README.md

 A virtual machine has its own full operating system and is typically slower, while containers share the host machine's operating system and are typically quicker.

 ## Images and Containers
-Images are analogous blueprints for containers.
+Images are analogous to blueprints for containers.
 They store:
 - the runtime environment
 - application code
 - any dependencies